 NOTE: Growers should use the information presented here as a starting point.
 Crop times will vary depending on the climate, location, time of year and greenhouse environmental conditions.
 Chemical and PGR recommendations are only guidelines.
-It is the
+It is the responsibility of the applicator to read and follow all the current label directions for the specific chemical being used in accordance with all regulations.

-Visit ballhort.com today to check out the complete line of terrific products from Ball FloraPlant.
+Visit ballfloraplant.com today to check out the complete line of terrific products from Ball FloraPlant.